stevekm/nextflow-demos/README.md

 ## Sample Pipeline Directories

-- `print_samples`: Prints samples from a list to the terminal
+- `print-samples`: Prints samples from a list to the terminal

-- `make_files`: Creates files based on sample ID inputs
+- `make-files`: Creates files based on sample ID inputs

-- `output_files`: Same as `make_files` but includes custom file output options
+- `output-files`: Same as `make-files` but includes custom file output options

-- `custom_email_output`: Creates files from sample ID's then sends the user an email with a pipeline summary and files attached
+- `custom-email-output`: Creates files from sample ID's then sends the user an email with a pipeline summary and files attached

+- `output-variable-name`: Same as `output-files` but includes inline variable definition of output file names

+- `R-Python`: methods for using other scripting languages inside the Nextflow pipeline

+- `join-pairs`: joining pairs of samples based on ID across input channels

+- `parse-samplesheet`: parsing of a samplesheet as input for Nextflow pipeline

 # Usage